 introducing the first island-wide telemedicine program and

-increasing access to renewable power sources like water and
+increasing access to renewable power sources like water

 for Humanity is developing long-term housing solutions and